rvadaga/mod_wsgi/docs/index.rst

 mod_wsgi
 ========

-The mod_wsgi package implements a simple to use Apache module which can host any Python web application which supports the Python WSGI_ specification.
+The mod_wsgi package implements a simple way to use Apache module which can host any Python web application which supports the Python WSGI_ specification.
 The package can be installed in two different ways depending on your requirements.